Microbial-Ecology-Group/AMRplusplus_bioinformatic_workshop/README.md

   * Start: August 6, 2020
   * Requested completion: August 12, 2020

-## Deliverables:
-Lesson 1 deliverables
-* For Step 1 and 2, students must send a screenshot of their "sessionInfo()" to ensure that R and R studio are installed in addition to the necessary R packages, respectively.
-* Step 3 - After familiarizing themselves with some basic R functionality, students will submit a short quiz.
-* Step 4 - Given a count matrix file, taxonomy file, and sample metadata file, students must read-in all data to R and submit a short quiz.

-Lesson 2 deliverables
-* Step 1 - Students will calculate summary statistics for the microbiome/resistome and will submit a quiz.
-* Step 2 - Students will learn to create different figures using ggplot2.
-They will follow instructions to create and submit two custom figures.
-* Step 3 - Using the summary statistics from step 2, students will test for statistical differences between sample groups.

-Lesson 3 deliverables
-* TBD

 ## Funding Information:
 The development of this tutorial was supported in part by USDA NIFA Grant No. 2018-51300-28563, University of Minnesota College of Veterinary Medicine, The VERO Program at Texas A&M University and West Texas A&M University, and the State of Minnesota Agricultural Research, Education, Extension and Technology Transfer program.